Iron Man 2 (video game): Gameplay

-Synopsis
+Plot

-The game begins with Iron Man (voiced by Eric Loomis) defending the Dataspine, an archived version of J.A.R.V.I.S.
-(Andrew Chaikin), from attackers.
-However, an EMP bomb is dropped, disabling him.
-Three hours earlier, Tony Stark had recorded a journal message in which he mentions the Roxxon Energy Corporation, and how they tried to duplicate the Iron Man armor without success.
-Tony is then interrupted by James "Rhodey" Rhodes (Don Cheadle), who says that there is trouble at Stark Archives.
+The game begins with Iron Man defending the Dataspine, an archived version of J.A.R.V.I.S., from attackers.
+However, an EMP is dropped, disabling him.

+3 hours earlier, Tony Stark had recorded a journal message in which he mentions the Roxxon Energy Corporation, and how they tried to duplicate the Iron Man armor without success.
+Tony is then interrupted by James Rhodes, who says that there is trouble at Stark Archives.
 Following the EMP bomb, the power reserves in Iron Man's armor activate, and upon recovering, Iron Man learns that Roxxon is behind the attack.
-He grimly decides that he should destroy the Dataspine to keep Roxxon from getting the archives.
-Outside, Rhodey, in his War Machine armor, intercepts some Roxxon Dropships.
+He grimly decides to destroy the Dataspine to keep Roxxon from getting the archives.
+Outside, Rhodey, in his War Machine armor, intercepts some Roxxon dropships.

-Iron Man makes contact with S.H.I.E.L.D. director Nick Fury (Samuel L. Jackson), who informs him that separatists under the command of a General Shatalov (Dimitri Diatchenko) have seized control of a Tesla facility.
+Iron Man makes contact with S.H.I.E.L.D. director Nick Fury, who informs him that separatists under the command of General Shatalov have seized control of a Tesla facility.
 During Iron Man's escort of S.H.I.E.L.D. helicopter forces, they are attacked by a battle platform called the Roxxon Armiger.
 After destroying it, Iron Man and War Machine head to a battlecruiser and destroy it, learning the Armiger was remote-controlled.
 They discover that Shatalov is working with the terrorist group Advanced Idea Mechanics to create the Crimson Dynamo suit.
-Upon learning that the suit is being developed at a power plant in Siberia, Fury reveals that he has sent Natasha Romanoff (Catherine Campion), the Black Widow, to spy on the plant.
+Upon learning that the suit is being developed at a power plant in Siberia, Fury reveals that he has sent Natasha Romanoff, the Black Widow, to spy on the plant.